-A. Knowledge and Understanding
+Knowledge and Understanding

-Having successfully completed this programme you will be able to demonstrate knowledge and understanding of:
+On successful completion of this programme you will have knowledge and understanding of:

 - A1.
 Key theoretical and contemporary issues surrounding business management; - A2.
 Generic business management issues which can be applied to real world contexts; - A3.
 Knowledge and critical understanding of investigative techniques in business research with an appreciation of diverse managerial contexts; - A4.
 The research process and how to undertake an independent and rigorous study.